amsesk/SCGid/README.md

-## ***scgid***, a python-based tool for scaffold binning and genome prediction from single-cell sequencing libraries
+## ***SCGid***, a consensus approach to contig filtering and genome prediction from single-cell sequencing libraries
-### version 0.1b
+### Version: 0.1b
+#### Author: Kevin Amses
+#### Conctact: amsesk@umich.edu
 -----

-### What is ***scgid*** for?
-*scgid* is a python-based tool aimed at extracting a draft genome sequence for a single organism from a mildly metagenomic sequencing library resulting from single-cell genomic amplifications.
-The only thing that you need to start is your assebmly in FASTA format and *scgid* will do the rest.

-*scgid* takes your SPAdes assebmly and subjects it to three binning methods each based on a different sequence signature.
-It takes the output of each, draws consensus based on majority-rule, and yields one final consensus-genome draft at the intersection of all three methods.

-As of this version, *scgid* is only compatible with genome assemblies generated with SPAdes (http://bioinf.spbau.ru/en/spades_for_remove) that have their sequence fasta headers **unchanged** (this is very important - just rename them after you're done with *scgid*).

-Please note that this version of *scgid* constitutes an early-release beta version.
-Some aspects of it and its documentation may be incomplete and/or under development.
-We actively support *scgid* and are working to expand and test it.
-If you encounter an error or obstacle when running *scgid*, please open an issue on this github repositiory so that we can address it and get you up and running again.
-See the next section below for some more notes about this version of *scgid*.

-### A couple of notes about the beta version, 0.1b
+### IMPORTANT STATEMENT ABOUT THIS BETA VERSION (0.1b) - PLEASE READ BEFORE CLONING
+#### Updated Nov 21, 2019
+Please note that this version of *SCGid* constitutes an early-release version that is currently under active development toward a stable version coinciding with the release of the accepted manuscript introduing it.
+I am now porting SCGid to python 3 and stabilizing it for full release as SCGid (v1.0) within the next few weeks.
+This development is taking place on a separate branch.
+In the mean time, this beta version is working and available for use.
+I am available to assist with any problems you run into run *SCGid* on this branch as well as patch bugs.
+If you encounter a bug or confusing error while running the beta version of *SCGid*, please open an issue on this repositiory.

-This pre-publication release version of *scgid* is still under active development and thus updates to the GitHub repository are being made quite consistently.
-To ensure that you are able to take advantage of new features and bug fixes, make sure that you are updating your local repo consistently.
-We've tried to make this easy for you.
+To ensure that you are able to take advantage of these bug fixes, make sure that you are updating your local repo consistently.
+Here's how:

-Type `scgid update` and confirm to automatically pull the current source from this repo.
+Enter `scgid update` and confirm to automatically pull the current source from this repo, saving configuration settings.

 One of the most obvious inconsistencies that we still need to correct involve some naming differences in between the module calls and the file architecture of the output folder.
-This will be fixed in the next version, but in the mean time, here are the synonyms:
+This will be fixed in the stable version, but in the mean time, here are the synonyms:
 ```
 scgid kmers [args...]
 Outputs to <prefix>_scgid_output/esom
 scgid gc-cov [args...]
 Outputs to <prefix>_scgid_output/blob